-A boat or the competitor controlling her shall not receive help from any outside source, except help needed as a direct result of a competitor becoming ill, (a) injured or in danger; when the boat is entangled with another boat, help from the (b) other competitor; when the boat is disabled or in danger, help from the race (C) committee: (d) help in the form of information freely available to all
+RFD New Zealand Limited Tel: 09 373 2019 - (0800 777 009) rfdnz.sales@survitecgroup.com | www.rfd.co.nz help needed as a direct result of a competitor becoming ill, when the boat is entangled with another boat, help from the when the boat is disabled or in danger, help from the race help in the form of information freely available to all unsolicited information from a disinterested source.
+A (e) competitor is not a disinterested source unless acting as an observer.